dzackgarza/Notes/Class_Notes/2019/Lie Algebra/CourseNotes.md

 By parts (a) and (c), we have $\dim \lieg_{\alpha} = 1$, so $\dim \lieg_{k\alpha}$ satisfies the same cases as $\dim \lieg_{k\alpha_{ii}}$ above.

 It remains to show that there are no other root spaces, i.e. $\lieg_\mu = 0$ if $\mu \not\in \ZZ\alpha$ for all $\alpha \in \Phi$.
+We can show this by considering reflections about hyperplanes again.